nick42d/youtui/README.md

 \* get watch playlist is partially implemented only
 - only returns playlist and lyrics ids

+\* get artist is partially implemented only
+- only returns albums and songs

 # Additional information
 See the wiki for additional information